 Day 4: My Legs Continue to Ache, Day and Night

-"Those who drink more than their fair share of coffee (or caffeine in general), literally change his/her brain on a physical level and at the same time, build up caffeine tolerance," said Brawner.
+"Those who drink more than their fair share of coffee (or caffeine in general) literally change his/her brain on a physical level and at the same time, build up caffeine tolerance," said Brawner.
 "The brain creates more adenosine receptors because the existing receptors are constantly 'filled up' from caffeine.
 When more receptors are created, caffeine tolerance increases and a coffee addict will have to drink more to feel the caffeine’s effects."

 Day 5: Leg Aches Diminish (Slightly,) and I See the Light at the End of the Tunnel

-But if you enjoy coffee and simply can't bear the thought of giving it up, then you don't have to—just drink it in moderation.
+But if you enjoy coffee and simply can't bear the thought of giving it up, then you don't have to.
+Just drink it in moderation.
 "My take on coffee is to enjoy it without dependence," said Brawner.
 "Coffee has many proven health benefits and can be very healthy for those who drink it using common sense.
 If you have it daily, drink up to two cups.
 Take breaks from drinking it, buy high quality and organic, don't add sugar or artificial sweeteners to your mug, and don't be afraid to blend in some ghee, coconut milk, or MCT oil for some healthy fats."

-Day 6: My Energy Levels Are at An All-Time High, and My Skin Is Glowing, Literally
+Day 6: My Energy Levels Are At An All-Time High, and My Skin Is Glowing (Literally)

 I honestly can't believe how good I feel and how much my skin has changed since giving up coffee.
 It's amazing.
 I am also sleeping like a baby (I used to wake up several times a night) and jumping out of bed in the morning feeling fresh, not sluggish.
 It's now been almost three weeks since I had my last cup, and I honestly don't miss it.
-I'm also slightly terrified at going back to drinking it daily because I detoxed so badly, but never say never.
+I'm also slightly terrified of going back to drinking it daily because I detoxed so badly, but never say never.

 I can see myself drinking coffee again one day, but this time it will be a weekend indulgence when I feel the urge or as an accompaniment to bakery treats on a Sunday with friends.
 But I haven't given up everything.
 Wine (in particular, chardonnay) will always be a part of my diet.
 A girl has got to have some vices in life, right?